VALAWAI/docs/docs/toolbox/component.md

 You must build the **latest** docker image of this component before deploying it ( see previous section).
 After that, you can deploy this component with the command:

-docker-compose up -d
+docker compose up -d

 If you want to start it with the Master Of VALAWAI you must add the **mov** profile.

-docker-compose --profile mov up -d
+docker compose --profile mov up -d

 Also, you can modify the default variables creating an [**.env**](https://docs.docker.com/compose/environment-variables/env-file/).